-• Five transition record measures (#0647, #0648, #0649, #0558, and #0557) have been identified as competing and/or related.
+Five transition record measures (#0647, #0648, #0649, #0558, and #0557) were identified as competing and/or related.
 On a conceptual level, all five of these measures address the provision of transition records for patients discharged from an inpatient setting.
-Note that measures 0558 and 0557 were not reviewed in the current Care Coordination project.
+Note that measures #0558 and #0557 were not reviewed in the current Care Coordination project.
 An additional measure (#0338) was initially identified as a competing/related measure and discussed by the Committee; since that discussion, however, this measure was evaluated in an NQF project examining pulmonary measures, and was not recommended as suitable for endorsement.
 Thus, it will not be considered further in this project.
-The five transition record measures differ in the following ways:
+Measures #0558 and #0557 are specific to patients discharged from a hospital-based psychiatric setting.
+In initial discussions, the Committee had few comments regarding these measures, other than noting that a strength of measure #0648 (as compared to #0558) was the specification of a time frame for when the transition record should be sent.
+The five-three transition record measures evaluated in this project differ in the following ways:

-0647 Transition Record with Specified Elements Received by Discharged Patients 0648 Timely Transmission of Transition Record 0649 Transition Record with Specified Elements Received by Discharged Patients (Emergency Department Discharges) 0558 HBIPS-7 Post discharge continuing care plan transmitted to next level of care provider upon discharge 0557 HBIPS-6 Post discharge continuing care plan created Transition record Transition record Transition record Transition record Transition record is given to the is given to the is given to the is given to the is created patient next provider patient next provider Includes all Includes all Includes all Includes patients Includes patients patients patients patients discharged from a discharged from a discharged from discharged from discharged from hospital-based hospital-based an inpatient an inpatient the ED inpatient inpatient facility facility psychiatric setting psychiatric setting
+0647 Transition Record with Specified Elements Received by Discharged Patients 0648 Timely Transmission of Transition Record 0649 Transition Record with Specified Elements Received by Discharged Patients (Emergency 0558 HBIPS-7 Post discharge continuing care plan transmitted to next level of care provider upon 0557 HBIPS-6 Post discharge continuing care plan created Department Discharges) discharge Transition record Transition record Transition record Transition record Transition record is given to the is given to the is given to the is given to the is created patient next provider patient next provider Includes all Includes all Includes all Includes patients Includes patients patients patients patients discharged from a discharged from a discharged from discharged from discharged from hospital based hospital based an inpatient an inpatient the ED inpatient inpatient facility facility psychiatric setting psychiatric setting

-In their discussion of the transition record measures, Committee members noted that a strength of measure 0648 (as compared to 0558) was the specification of a time frame for when the transition record should be sent.
+In their discussion of these three transition record measures, Committee members noted that a strength of measure #0648 (as compared to #0558) was the specification of a time frame for when the transition record should be sent.
 Committee members noted that transition records should always be shared with the patient, but also cautioned that the information that should be transmitted to the patient (particularly information that aids in self-care management) may be different from what is transmitted to the next provider.